InfrastructureHeroes/Scipts/README.md

 * Start-Bitlocker.ps1 - *Starts BitLocker encryption with a defined PIN*.

 ### Exchange
+Scripts from the time where I was Exchange consultant - no longer maintained

 ### GPO - Group Policy
 * get-GPOBackup.ps1 - *Creates backup of the GPO with according html reports.
 The script creates a subfolder based upon an actual timestamp. - V1.58*